1Thessalonians 5:8

 Click in depth study of Biblical hope summarizing the definition, source, stabilizing effect and sanctifying effect of hope)

-for God has not destined us for wrath (the Day of the Lord in the present context) but (here is the striking contrast) for obtaining salvation through our Lord Jesus Christ (here referring to "future tense salvation" or glorification when believers are changed in a moment, in the twinkling of an eye. - see related topic Three Tenses of Salvation) (See note 1 Thessalonians 5:9)
+for God has not destined us for wrath (the Day of the Lord in the present context) but (here is the striking contrast) for obtaining salvation through our Lord Jesus Christ (here referring to "future tense salvation" or glorification when believers are changed in a moment, in the twinkling of an eye. - see related topic Three Tenses of Salvation) (1Th 5:9-note)

 This hope speaks especially of the return of Christ for as Paul wrote to Titus we are to be...

-looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus (see note Titus 2:13)
+looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus (Titus 2:13-note)

 And so this helmet, the hope of salvation fends off some of Satan’s most fierce and powerful blows directed at the believer’s eternal security.
 Therefore Paul encourages believers to have confidence in the salvation they already possess.
 Paul knew that doubting their security in Christ would render them ineffective in spiritual warfare, just as a blow to the soldier's head would render his physical body incapable of defending itself.
 Discouragement and doubt are deflected when you know you’re secure in Christ.